Friday, June 13, 2025

 Implementing the Five Minute Miracle to Build Momentum

-The Five Minute Miracle is a simple yet effective strategy to get started.
+The Five-Minute Miracle is a simple yet effective strategy to get started.
 Commit just five minutes to a task.
 Often, once you start, you’ll find it easier to keep going.
-This approach lowers the barrier to starting, making it easier to take that first step.
+It helps lower the bar to start so that you can begin.

 For example, if you’re dreading a big project, tell yourself you’ll work on it for just five minutes.
 Often, those five minutes turn into 30, 60, or more as momentum builds.